 Dear Knitters and Crocheters for Afghanistan,

-We are knitting and crocheting WOOL SWEATERS for Trust in Education's female students at their new school in Farza, PLUS wool socks, mittens and hats for students, street children, and internally displaced people in Afghanistan -- ages 7 - 16 years.
-This is our first campaign for this accomplished organization.
+We are also knitting and crocheting WOOL hats, mittens, and socks for Trust in Education's students, street children, and internally displaced people in Afghanistan -- ages 7 to adult years.

 Please assume standard garment sizes.
-Afghan children may be thinner than North American children, but they are not shorter.
 Here's a size chart for reference.

-Please DO NOT send any other items not listed above.
+Please DO NOT send items not listed above.
 Only the items above will be sent to Afghanistan.
 Please note, we never have a need for used items, scarves, ear warmers, felted items, fingerless gloves, toys, store-bought merchandise, fleece anything, quilts, knitting-loomed creations, or unassembled squares.
+Do not send items for preemies.
 We can only send what is specifically requested by our partner relief agencies and appropriate for the Afghan culture.
 Cargo space is extremely limited.